michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 during the lifetime of the navigation and does not persist if the page is reloaded.

 You can pass the state object using the `navigate()` method of the `Router` service, or through a `[routerLink]` directive with binding.
-Here's an example with `navigate()`:

-Once you navigate to the destination component, you can access the state from the Router service.
+Once you navigate to the destination component, you can access the state from the `Router` service.
-This is typically done in the ngOnInit lifecycle hook or directly in the constructor, depending on when you need to access the data.
+This is typically done in the `ngOnInit` lifecycle hook or directly in the constructor, depending on when you need to access the data.

 #### 💡 Practical Uses of State Objects